namukang/princetonroaring20.com/members/teddy.markdown

 sighted just south of the town of Princeton in the state of New Jersey.
-When not singing with The Roaring 20 you also may find this not-so-elusive creature running, biking, playing guitar or trumpet, camping, practicing atlatl, doing the homework due tomorrow, or in the Mathey Dining Hall.
+When not singing with The Roaring 20 you also may find this not-so-elusive creature running, biking, playing guitar or trumpet, camping, practicing atlatl, or running on the tow path.
+After three years of singing with Roaring 20, Teddy is brawnier and bassier, and would like to thank R20 for a host of wonderful experiences.